openaicellular/ric-plt-a1/docs/overview.rst

 ~~~~~~~~~~~
 There are three scenarios in which Xapps are to send a message to A1:

-1. When an xapp receives a CREATE or UPDATE message for a policy instance.
+1. When an xapp receives a CREATE message for a policy instance.
 Xapps must respond to these requests by sending a message of type 20011 to A1.
-The schema for that message is defined by ``downstream_notification_schema`` in ``docs/a1_xapp_contract_openapi.yaml``
+   The schema for that message is defined by ``downstream_notification_schema`` in ``docs/a1_xapp_contract_openapi.yaml``.
+   Note, if the Xapp uses RTS for this, do not forget to change the message type before replying!
 2. Since policy instances can "deprecate" other instances, there are times when xapps need to asyncronously tell A1 that a policy is no longer active.
 Same message type and schema.
-The only difference between case 1 and 2 is that case 1 is a "reply" and case 2 is "unsolicited".
-3. Xapps can request A1 to re-send all instances of a type using a query, message 20012.
-When A1 receives this (TBD HERE, STILL BE WORKED OUT)
+3. Xapps can request A1 to re-send all instances of a type T using a query, message 20012.
+   The schema for that message is defined by ``policy_query_schema`` in ``docs/a1_xapp_contract_openapi.yaml`` (just a body with ``{policy_type_id}: ...}```.
+   When A1 receives this, A1 will send the xapp a CREATE message N times, where N is the number of policy instances for type T. The xapp should reply normally to each of those as per bullet 1.
+   That is, after the Xapp performs the query, the N CREATE messages sent and the N replies are "as normal".
+   The query just kicks off this process rather than an external caller to A1.

 Known differences from A1 1.0.0 spec